julianrod04/HondaAI/CARLA-sim/README.md

 This guide does NOT cover how to setup a Google Cloud account.
 Cloud fees may apply.
 As of October 2025, Google Cloud is offering a 90-day, $300 free trial.
 Learn more here: https://cloud.google.com/free/docs/free-cloud-features.

-## 2. VM Configuration & Connect via SSH
+## 2. Configure VM & Connect via SSH

-After setting up a Google Cloud account with funds, create a compute VM instance.
+After setting up a Google Cloud account with funds and enabling the Compute Engine API, create a compute VM instance.

 1. Start from the Google Cloud Console (homepage)
 2. Go to the navigation menu